monica607-cloud/DevOps-Learning/LinuxBasic.md

    Q. Create file:
-   A. touch filename (go inside the folder where we wanted to create the file and trigger mentioned command)
+   A. touch filename (go inside the folder where we wanted to create the file and trigger mentioned command) cd / is use to go root directiory